ministryofjustice/security-guidance/docs/general-user-video-and-messaging-apps-guidance.md

 ## Password managers

-MoJ [guidance](password-managers.md) encourages the use of password managers where possible.
-To establish what options are available for an MoJ-issued device, check the official MoJ software and application installation tool provided with the device, to see whether it includes a facility to install optional software and whether a password manager is among the options.
+[guidance](password-managers.md) encourages the use of password managers where possible.
+To establish what options are available for an -issued device, check the official software and application installation tool provided with the device, to see whether it includes a facility to install optional software and whether a password manager is among the options.

 ## Tools for sharing information internally and externally

-For secure sharing and transfer of materials within MoJ bodies or external organisations including other government departments, the MoJ installation of Microsoft Teams is approved for use with data up to and including **Official-Sensitive**.
+For secure sharing and transfer of materials within bodies or external organisations including other government departments, the installation of Microsoft Teams is approved for use with data up to and including .

-For secure sharing and transfer of materials with external organisations that cannot use Teams, the Criminal Justice Secure Exchange \(CJSE\) and Criminal Justice Secure Messaging \(CJSM\) tools are the preferred solution for data up to and including **Official-Sensitive**.
+For secure sharing and transfer of materials with external organisations that cannot use Teams, the Criminal Justice Secure Exchange \(CJSE\) and Criminal Justice Secure Messaging \(CJSM\) tools are the preferred solution for data up to and including .

-For secure sharing and transfer of materials with external organisations where the use of Teams, CJSE, or CJSM is not practicable, the following tools are approved for data up to and including **Official-Sensitive**:
+For secure sharing and transfer of materials with external organisations where the use of Teams, CJSE, or CJSM is not practicable, the following tools are approved for data up to and including :

 -   [Egress](https://www.egress.com/) \([NCSC certified](https://www.ncsc.gov.uk/products/egress-email-and-file-protection)\)
 -   [Galaxkey](https://www.galaxkey.com/) \([NCSC certified](https://www.ncsc.gov.uk/products/galaxkey)\)

-For use within MoJ bodies, these products may only be installed on MoJ-issued devices.
+For use within bodies, these products may only be installed on -issued devices.
 For advice on installation and configuration of these products, consult the team responsible for the supply and configuration of your devices.

-For secure sharing and transfer of materials with other government bodies, where the use of Teams, CJSE, CJSM, Egress, or Galaxkey is not possible, the use of official MoJ email systems is approved for data up to and including **Official-Sensitive**.
+For secure sharing and transfer of materials with other government bodies, where the use of Teams, CJSE, CJSM, Egress, or Galaxkey is not possible, the use of official email systems is approved for data up to and including .

 Always follow the guidance in the [Data Handling and Information Sharing Guide](data-handling-and-information-sharing-guide.md) when making such transfers.
-This applies particularly with regard to the sharing of data classified higher than **Official**.
+This applies particularly with regard to the sharing of data classified higher than .

 If you need clarification or further assistance in selecting the appropriate tool, [ask for help](#contact-details).

 ## Proctoring software

-> You **shall not** install proctoring software onto MoJ equipment.
+> You install proctoring software onto equipment.

 Some certification or examination organisations enable people to take assessments remotely.
 They do this by having 'supervision' software installed on the user's computer.
 This software is often referred to as 'proctoring software'.
 The tools make sure that the assessment is as fair as possible, by installing a variety of controls.
 For example, the software can take control of the camera and microphone of the device it is installed on.

 The problem is that the controls give the proctoring software extensive access to the computer.
 This means that the tools could inspect information or other applications on the computer.
-In effect, the proctoring software might have uncontrolled access to MoJ information or materials on the computer.
+In effect, the proctoring software might have uncontrolled access to information or materials on the computer.
 This is not acceptable.

 If you need to use proctoring software, your options are: